Timeline

 This period marks a critical evolutionary point for Homo heidelbergensis, whose anatomical adaptations for speech, coupled with advanced tool use and complex social structures, indicate possible use of rudimentary language.
 Earlier hominins like Homo erectus also showed signs of vocal communication, but whether this included structured language remains uncertain.
 This era highlights the beginnings of speech, setting the stage for the sophisticated linguistic capabilities of later hominins.

-Circa 640,000 Years Ago
+700,000 Years Ago

-Full Emotional Intelligence Emerges: Homo heidelbergensis heralds the dawn of an era where emotional intelligence began to take a recognizable shape.
-With indications of complex social structures, more potential for language, and advanced tool-making abilities, they navigated their world with a level of social cognition and emotional awareness that surpassed their predecessors.
+Analysis: With indications of complex social structures, more potential for language, and advanced tool-making abilities, these species navigated their world with a level of social cognition and emotional awareness that surpassed their predecessors.
 Their ability to cooperate in hunting, share resources, care for the injured or ill, and possibly mourn their dead, points towards an emerging capacity for understanding the emotional states of others, fostering group cohesion and survival.

-Transcendental Intelligence (TI): Homo heidelbergensis marks a compelling case for the early development of TI: the ability to store information outside the mind and across generations.
-This would like take the form of stories, art, or something like a symbolic marking of an area used as a warning to stay away.
-Although direct evidence of art or jewelry from this era remains elusive, the sophisticated crafting techniques observed in later Neanderthal and Denisovan artifacts, suggest advanced cognitive abilities capable of TI including symbolic thought and advanced tool making.
-Neanderthals evolved from Homo heidelbergensis in Europe about 430,000 years ago, and Homo sapiens branched off in Africa about 315,000 years ago.
+Analysis: Although direct evidence of art or jewelry from this era remains elusive, the sophisticated crafting techniques observed in later Neanderthal and Denisovan artifacts, suggest advanced cognitive abilities capable of TI including symbolic thought and advanced tool making.
+Denisovans are thought to have split from Neanderthals in Europe about 450,000 years ago, and Homo sapiens branched off in Africa about 315,000 years ago.
 The speculation that TI developed during this time is grounded in the understanding that the cognitive prerequisites for such advancements—complex problem-solving, abstract thinking, and perhaps rudimentary forms of symbolic communication—were likely present.

 Big History Thresholds: 1=Big Bang | 2=Stars&Galaxies | 3=Chemicals | 4=Solar System | 5=First Life | 6=TI | 7=Agrarian | 8=Science

 Collective Learning: The 6th threshold in Big History is Collective Learning, what I’ve dubbed Transcendenal Intelligence, the storing of information outside our minds.
 While Big History has this step set about 200,000 years ago as Homo sapiens emerged, I’ve moved it back to Homo heidelbergensis before Neanderthals and us branched off.
 After the publication of Big History, neanderthal art was discovered, indicating symbolic thought which might imply TI abilities.
+It’s important to note that very early collective learning likely emerged in Homo habilis or earlier.

 430,000 BCE